Mornington Peninsula Freeway: Peninsula Link Trail

-Northern extension (Mordialloc Freeway)
+Northern extension

 A reservation for a northern extension of the Mornington Peninsula Freeway between Springvale Road in Aspendale Gardens and the Dingley Bypass in Dingley Village has been in place for many years.
 The reservation is bordered by residential housing and industrial estates to the west, and Braeside Park to the east.

 In October 2014 a feasibility study found that a freeway standard road was not required.
 However, an arterial road, called the Mordialloc Bypass, in the freeway reservation was considered to be the optimal solution.
 If in the future any freeway was to be considered, it would have been most likely the Dingley Arterial would be upgraded to freeway standard.
 The 2014 State Budget included $10.6 million over 4 years to undertake detailed planning and project development.
 The arterial road would have probably consisted of a divided road, at-grade traffic-light controlled intersections, a speed limit of 80 km/h and bike/pedestrian paths.

 On 2 May 2017, the state government announced that it had allocated $300 million in the State budget to completing the Mordialloc Bypass as an arterial road, with an overpass to be constructed at the Springvale Road intersection.
 On 9 April 2018, the state Labor government announced an extra $75 million in funding and that the road would instead be built as a freeway with four lanes and grade separations along the entire length.
 The freeway was named Mordialloc Freeway during construction.
 In October 2018, the state government produced plans for the freeway, with a public consultation period.